Ogtay Shiraliyev: Early life

-Shiraliyev was born in 1950 in Baku, Azerbaijan.
+Shiraliyev was born in Baku on 2 August 1950.
 He graduated from Azerbaijan Medical University and completed his doctoral degree in Moscow, Russia.
 In 1988, Shiraliyev was appointed the Director of State Medical Diagnostics Center which he headed for 17 years.

 Political career

-On October 20, 2005 President Ilham Aliyev sacked previous minister Ali Insanov replacing him with Ogtay Shiraliyev.
+On 20 October 2005, President Ilham Aliyev sacked previous minister Ali Insanov replacing him with Ogtay Shiraliyev.
 Within three months of his term, Shiraliyev reformed the medical services in state hospitals and received 30% increase in state healthcare funding.
 Construction of new medical diagnostic centers and hospitals in regions of Azerbaijan became a priority.
 On April 23, 2021, he was dismissed as minister.

 Shiraliyev headed the Eurasia Congress of Infectious Diseases.

 Shiraliyev oversaw the response to the COVID-19 pandemic in Azerbaijan.

+Death

+Shiraliyev died from brain cancer at his home in Shuvalan, Khazar raion, on 3 October 2025, at the age of 75.